- 1. Edit GoPro+

 Step 1 Install Wondershare UniConverter and click on convert on the top of the interface.

 Download and install the variant of Wondershare UniConverter according to your PC’s platform.
-Launch the app and ensure that the Video Converter tile is selected from the interface.
+Launch the app and ensure that the Converter tile is selected from the interface.
 Click the small arrow next to the button and choose your preferred import option.
 (Add Files is selected for this example.)

 Note: If you haven’t imported the video file(s) to your computer, you can click Add from Device or Add from Camcorder to import the footage(s) directly from a connected source device.